Stony Brook University AMS 102: Elements of Statistics

 ATTENDANCE AND PARTICIPATION

 Attendance and participation will affect your grade.
-The score for attendance and participation will be partially based on the results of spot quizzes and on your timely completion of online quizzes.
+The score for attendance and participation will be partially based on the results of spot quizzes.

 GRADING